gvwilson/sdxpy/en/src/linter/index.md

 that modules are imported in a consistent order, and dozens of other things.

-These tools are often called [%g linter "linters" %] (because an early tool like this for the C programming language was called `lint`), and many projects insist that code pass their tests before being committed to version control.
+Checking tools are often called [%g linter "linters" %] because an early tool like this for the C programming language was called `lint`.
+Many projects insist that code pass checks like these before being committed to version control.
-In order to show how they work, this chapter builds a trio of simple linting tools that find duplicate keys in dictionaries, look for unused variables, and create a table showing which classes in a hierarchy define which methods.
+To show how they work,
+this chapter builds a trio of simple linting tools that find duplicate keys in dictionaries, look for unused variables, and create a table showing which classes in a hierarchy define which methods.
+As a bonus,
+we then show how these tools can be used to extract documentation and to create code as well as check it.

 ## Machinery {: #linter-machinery}

-Our starting point is Python's [ast][py_ast], which parses Python code and produces a data structure that represents the structure of the code called an [%g abstract_syntax_tree "abstract syntax tree" %].
+Our starting point is Python's [ast][py_ast] module, which parses Python code and produces an [%g abstract_syntax_tree "abstract syntax tree" %] that represents the structure of the code.
 For example,
 suppose we have this short program:

 [% inc file="simple.py" %]

-[%fixme linter-ast-simple %] shows the main parts of this program's AST.
+[%f linter-ast-simple %] shows the main parts of this program's AST.
 Each node represents one element of the program, and each node's children are the element nested within it.
 {: .continue}

-[% fixme
+[% figure
    slug="linter-ast-simple"
-   img="linter-ast-simple.svg"
+   img="linter_ast_simple.svg"
    alt="Simple AST"
    caption="The abstract syntax tree for a simple Python program."
 %]